-In the Sölvesborgs municipality two offshore wind power have been established in recent years: Blekinge Offshore and Taggen with different sizes.
+In the Sölvesborgs municipality two offshore wind power operations have been established in recent years: Blekinge Offshore and Taggen, each with different sizes.

 The purpose of the case study is a socio-economic analysis of Taggen.
 Here different development scenarios have been analysed and how these would affect their municipality.
 It is planned to deliver the results before staff working at the offshore wind site quit their service.